 The studio did produce a version of The Prince in 1996 for its special Collector’s Society piece which they called the Golden Prince.
-Shown at left in this image, his decoration is not the same as whatever the “mystery gold-and-white” prince was; not only does he have a crown instead of a plumed hat, but the Golden Prince actually has less gold decoration!
+Shown at left in this image, the Golden Prince’s decoration is not the same as whatever the “mystery gold-and-white” prince was; not only does he have a crown instead of a plumed hat, but the Golden Prince actually has less gold decoration!
 This seems illogical until one remembers that in 1996 the studio no longer had a full-time staff of artists, and the ones who were available were not the same ‘crew’ who were around during the 1980s.

 If anyone has a Cybis retailer event piece not shown here, or any paperwork giving a specific purchase year, I’d love to add that information to this post.
 There is a contact form at the bottom of the page.

 Are the Retailer Event Pieces and Private Commission Pieces More Valuable?

 Ah, that is indeed the question.
-In today’s market the answer depends entirely on whether a potential buyer is interested in such pieces specifically (as compared to the piece’s standard retail edition).
+In today’s market the answer depends entirely on whether a potential buyer is interested in such pieces specifically (as compared to that piece’s standard retail edition).
 If not, the fact that the REP or privately-commissioned piece was originally available to a much smaller audience, and was made in a smaller quantity, won’t matter one bit.
-In that case it will simply come down to whether or not the buyer likes the way it looks, and the REP won’t be any more valuable than the standard edition piece that it was based on.
+In that case it will simply come down to whether or not the buyer likes the way it looks, and the REP won’t be any more valuable than the standard edition piece that it is based on.

 Let’s use the Pandora versions as an example.
 In 1975 the standard edition sold for $95; there are 14 of them for sale on eBay right now, all in Buy It Now format and most with the “or Best Offer” option.
 The asking prices range from $19.99 to $125 even though the most recent actual sale of one was for only $12.00 plus shipping.
 A sensible real-world price would be between $20 and $30, depending on whether or not shipping is extra.